hexufo/misc/README.md

 This folder contains miscellaneous scripts:

+- adafruit: get the latest video titles and links from the adafruit youtube channel.
+- eevblog: get the latest video titles and links from the eevblog youtube channel.
 - elnmore: get the latest video titles and links from the "electronics and more" youtube channel.
 - lqlatest: get the latest threads from linuxquestions.org.